emissary-ingress/emissary/reference/core/load-balancer.md

-# Load Balancing in Ambassador
+# Load Balancing in Ambassador Edge Stack

-Load balancing configuration can be set for all Ambassador mappings in the [ambassador](/reference/core/ambassador) module, or set per [mapping](https://www.getambassador.io/reference/mappings#configuring-mappings).
+Load balancing configuration can be set for all Ambassador Edge Stackmappings in the [ambassador](/reference/core/ambassador) module, or set per [mapping](https://www.getambassador.io/reference/mappings#configuring-mappings).
 If nothing is set, simple round robin balancing is used via Kubernetes services.

 To use advanced load balancing, you must first configure a [resolver](/reference/core/resolvers) that supports advanced load balancing (e.g., the Kubernetes Endpoint Resolver or Consul Resolver).
 Once a resolver is configured, you can use the `load_balancer` attribute.
 The following fields are supported: